quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 ### datagrams_received
 Importance: Extra

 When we receive one or more UDP-level datagrams from the socket.
+This is useful for determining how datagrams are passed to the user space stack from the OS.

 Data: